johnpapa/vscode-winteriscoming/README.md

 ## Fonts

-I am using a paid font titled `Operator Mono`.
-If you do not have that font, the settings above will move along to Fira Code or Inconsolata, until it finds an installed font.
+I am using a paid font titled `Dank Mono`. (e.g. `Operator Mono` is also a paid font that is awesome).
+If you do not have these fonts, use your favorite font.
+Fira Code is a free one that works well too.

 ## Feedback